robbert-vdh/yabridge/README.md

 environment variable has been set up correctly, you should not be seeing any warnings. _Make sure to log out and log back in again to ensure that all applications pick up the new changes._

-### DAW setup

-Finally, open your DAW's VST location configuration and tell it to look for plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, or whichever directories you've added in yabridgectl.
-That way it will automatically pick up all of your Windows VST2 plugins.

-### Bitbridge

-If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit VST plugins.
-The installation procedure for 32-bit plugins is exactly the same as for 64-bit plugins.
-Yabridge will automatically detect whether a plugin is 32-bit or 64-bit on startup and it will handle it accordingly.

-### Wine prefixes

-It is also possible to use yabridge with multiple Wine prefixes.
-Yabridge will automatically detect and use the Wine prefix the plugin's `.dll` file is located in.
-Alternatively you can set the `WINEPREFIX` environment variable to override the Wine prefix for all instances of yabridge.

 ### Configuration